betagouv/mission-transition-ecologique/apps/web-e2e/README.md

 ## Usage

 >[!WARNING]
-> Stop any running process from the repository
+> Stop any running process from the repository, no `run dev` should be running !

 A single command will run the application and test it :